ThorvaldOF/aliexpress-sdk/README.md

 ### Handling the Response

-The SDK returns an `IopResponse` structure that contains the API response details:
+The SDK returns an `IopResponse` that contains details of the API response.
+You can access various fields such as the response code, message, and body:

 ```rust
 println!("Code: {:?}", response.code());